johnshearing/PrivateKeyVault/Achives/Removed_Items.md

+Most of the sections in this document are for setting up the original prototype of the PrivateKeyVault.
+I abandoned that version because a keyboard is required in order to have full disk encryption of the SD card.
+The original version only has a virtual onscreen keyboard.

 #### Graceful Shutdown on Low Battery While not Plugged In or If User Presses Power Button without Initiating Shutdown at Main Menu
 First I need to measure the current: